 It seems like living on a homestead has changed my perspective on seasons.
 Of course there are still spring, summer, fall, and winter…but there’s so much more!

-On the homestead, our seasons are more-and-more defined by events that return every year, always familiar, often eagerly anticipated, and each one slightly unique…So sometime in February, I suddenly realized it was smelt season!
+On the homestead, our seasons are more-and-more defined by events that return every year, always familiar, often eagerly anticipated, and each one slightly unique…So sometime between late January and early February, I suddenly realize that it’s smelt season!

 I kind of forget about smelt season, nestled as it is right in the midst of winter when I’ve been long tucked-up beside a woodstove.
 But then I hear a knock at the door.
 The knock is from a friend who is an outdoorsman and loves smelt-fishing.
 Though our family is entirely forgetful of the annual smelt run, his knock at the door with a bagful of fresh fish reminds us that things are underway!